To a T

 The expression 'to a T', is often extended to form other phrases: 'down to a T', 'suits to a T', 'fits to a T', 'generous to a T' etc. It is also found in advertising copy like 'Golf to a tee' and 'Coffee to a tea'.
-Those latter jokey versions are extensions of the alternative spellings 'to a tee' or 'to a tea'.
+Those latter jokey versions are extensions of the alternative spellings 'tee' or 'tea'.
 The original form 'to a T' is an old phrase and the earliest citation that I know of is in James Wright's satire The Humours and Conversations of the Town, 1693:

 "All the under Villages and Towns-men come to him for Redress; which he does to a T."